Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Experiments and Evaluations

-To investigate the effect of $k$, which is related to the complexity of learning tasks, we conduct experiments with different $k$ values ($k\in\{1,2,3,4,5\}$) and the results are shown in Fig. \ref{fig:parameter_study}.
-In our experiments, $k=3$ is a reasonably good choice for {\em CartPole-v0} and {\em CartPole-v1}, while $k=1$ is good for CDaKD on {\em Acrobot-v1}.
-It is worth noting that, on {\em Pendulum-v0}, our method achieves similar performance with $k$ set to 2, 3, 4, and 5, respectively, but without any satisfactory performance.
-A possible explanation is that the agents failed to learn any useful information due to the limited state space explored in the early training, leading to the failure of further learning.
+For the parameter $k$, it needs to be specified before training, which may be suboptimal without a good knowledge of the state space structure of the environment.
+To investigate the effect of $k$, we conduct experiments with different $k$ values ($k\in\{1,2,3,4,5\}$) and the results are shown in Fig. \ref{fig:parameter_study}.
+In our experiments, $k=3$ is a reasonably good choice for {\em CartPole-v0} and {\em CartPole-v1}, while $k=5$ is best for IQ on {\em Acrobot-v1}.
+It is worth noting that, on {\em Pendulum-v0}, our method achieves similar performance with $k$ set to 2, 3, 4, and 5, respectively, but without any satisfactory result.
+A possible explanation is that the agents failed to learn any useful information due to the limited exploration in the early training, leading to the failure of further learning.

-In summary, we can make the following statements: 1) The performance of DQN combined with CDaKD is significantly better than the original DQN regardless of the specific $k$ value, confirming the effectiveness of our CDaKD scheme; 2) For $k>1$, better performance of CDaKD can be expected.
-However, large $k$ values are not always desirable as larger $k$ values will result in more fine-grained context divisions and more complex neural networks with a large amount of output heads, making the model unlikely to converge satisfactorily within a limited number of training steps.
+In summary, we can make the following statements: 1) The performance of our method is obviously better than the base RL baseline regardless of the specific $k$ value, confirming the effectiveness of IQ even with inaccurate $k$ estimation; 2) For $k>1$, better performance of IQ can be expected.
+However, large $k$ values are not always desirable as it will result in more fine-grained context divisions and more complex neural networks with a large amount of output heads, making the model unlikely to converge satisfactorily within a limited number of training steps.
 Thus, we recommend to set the value of $k$ by taking into consideration the state-space structure of specific tasks.
+In practice, we recommend to explore the environment using an appropriate random policy and conduct initial density-based clustering for the obtained states before training.
+Thereafter, the initial centroids of {\em SKM} and $k$ value can be estimated according to this initial clustering result.